magiruuvelvet/LightweightQtDRMStreamViewer/README.md

 In the past I used Chrome (in `--app=... --kiosk` mode) but it spawns just too many different processes (10 tbh) with tons of threads (60+) I really don't understand what they are good for.
 On my laptop the total memory usage of all processes was over 4GB.

 One day I had enough of this nonsense and attempted to try something out with Qt and its Web Engine.
 Since I mainly develop in Qt this became very handy.
 Now this app was born.
 The total number of processes now is 4 (3 of `QtWebEngineProcess` [PepperFlash, Renderer, Zygote] and the main app process) with a total memory usage of just about 300MB maximum and about 20 threads.
 Over 1333% difference!
-Thats a lot.
+That's a lot.

-I'm releasing this here on GitHub in case anyone else is looking for web browser alternative to watch Netflix, Amazon and whatnot :D
+I'm releasing this here on GitHub in case anyone else is looking for web browser alternative to watch Netflix, Amazon and what not :D

 ### Requirements